The straightforward guide to divorce options

 Do-it-yourself divorce

-This involves doing the process yourself and is a cost-effective option but carries risks and requires time, effort (& emotional headspace) on your part in understanding the legal process and where to find accurate information.
+Out of all the different options, this is one of the cheapest out there.
+This involves doing the process yourself and is a cost-effective divorce option but carries risks and requires time, effort, and emotional headspace to understand the legal process and where to find accurate information.

 Pros

-- If you and your partner can agree on the way forward together you are likely to be able to better parent together going forward
+• If you and your partner can agree on the way forward, you are likely to be able to co-parent well together post-divorce

 Cons

-- There is the potential of making a mistake or one partner taking advantage of another
+• There is the potential of making a mistake or one partner taking advantage of the other

-With all of the options above there is the potential that you still can’t reach an agreement and therefore things escalate.
-If that happens then you need to turn towards more specialist help, there are two main routes at this point.
+With all the options above, there is the potential that you still can’t reach an agreement and therefore things escalate.
+If that happens then you need to turn towards more specialist help, there are two main options at this point.

 Use a solicitor

-This is a very common option but can also be an expensive one, a solicitor can manage the entire process from step 3 onwards and will deal with your partner’s solicitor.
-Under English and Welsh law you need separate solicitors so this means the hourly cost is doubled.
+Using a solicitor is one of, if not the most used divorce option out there.
+But it is not the cheapest divorce option and can be an expensive one.
+A solicitor can manage the entire process from step 3 onwards and will deal with your partner’s solicitor.
+Under English and Welsh law, you need separate solicitors.
+This means the hourly cost is doubled.

 Pros

-- If you can’t bear to be in the same room as your partner then this approach avoids this, the solicitors will deal with each other and you can minimise contact
+• If you can’t bear to be in the same room as your partner, then this divorce option avoids this as the solicitors will deal with each other and you can minimise contact

-- There is the possibility of you getting a “better deal” if your solicitor does a good job.
-Please don’t forgot however that this is at the expense of your partner and potentially children
+• There is the possibility of you getting a “better deal” if your solicitor does a good job.
+However, please don’t forgot that this is at the expense of your partner and potentially your children

 Cons

-- It is likely to lead to more rather than less confrontation as your solicitor is aiming to get the best deal for you as an individual rather than the family as a whole, very clearly escalations can occur
+• This divorce option is likely to lead to more rather than less confrontation as your solicitor is aiming to get the best deal for you as an individual rather than the family as a whole

 Using amicable

-amicable combines the above processes and in doing so reduces acrimony and spiralling legal costs associated with divorce.
+amicable combines the above processes and reduces acrimony and spiralling legal costs associated with divorce. amicable provides a divorce option that promotes cooperation, making the process more affordable and less emotionally draining.

 Pros

-- amicable manages the legal paperwork allowing you to focus on the things that really matter and re-building your life post-divorce
+• amicable manages the legal paperwork allowing you to focus on the things that really matter, enabling you to rebuild your lives post-divorce

-- Our specialist amicable divorce coaches are here to help you to reach an agreement on financial arrangements and childcare arrangements if you need additional support
+• Our amicable Divorce Specialists are here to help you reach an agreement on financial and childcare arrangements

-- Our consent order experts draft your consent order and liaise with the court on your behalf.
+• Our Consent Order Specialists draft your consent order and liaise with the court on your behalf.
 If the court agrees that your financial split is fair, your agreement will be made legally binding

 Cons

-- Depending on how involved you would like us to alters how much you will spend on our divorce-diagnostic.
+• Depending on how involved you would like us, this alters how much you will spend on our divorce diagnostic.
 If you are prepared to do some of the work such as negotiate a settlement yourselves, you will save money on our service fees

 Going to court